-Inflation, including as a result of commodity price inflation or supply chain constraints due to the war in Ukraine, and higher prices in general may adversely impact our results of operations.
+Inflation, including as a result of commodity price inflation or supply chain constraints due to the war in Ukraine or other geopolitical events, and higher prices in general may adversely impact our results of operations.

 We have experienced inflationary impacts on key production inputs, wages and other costs of labor, equipment, services, and other business expenses.
-Commodity prices in particular have risen significantly over the past year.
+Commodity prices in particular have risen significantly over the past two years.
 Inflation and its negative impacts could escalate in future periods.

-Ukraine is the third largest exporter of grain in the world.
-Russia is one of the largest producers of natural gas and oil and is the largest exporter of fertilizers.
-The commodity price impact of the war in Ukraine has been a sharp and sustained rise in grain and energy prices, including for corn and natural gas, our two most important production input commodities.
+Ukraine, prior to its war with Russia, was one of the largest exporters of grain in the world.
+Russia is one of the largest producers of grain, natural gas and oil, and is the largest exporter of fertilizers.
+The commodity price impact of the war in Ukraine has been a sharp and sustained rise in grain prices, including for corn, our most important production input commodity.
 In addition, the war in Ukraine has adversely affected and may continue to adversely affect global supply chains resulting in further commodity price inflation for our production inputs.
-Lower fertilizer supplies may also impact future growing seasons, further impacting grain supplies and prices.
-Also, given high global grain prices, U.S. farmers may prefer to lock in prices and export additional volumes, reducing domestic grain supplies and resulting in further inflationary pressures on key production inputs.
+Lower fertilizer supplies and higher prices may also impact future growing seasons, further impacting grain supplies and prices.
+India also recently banned certain rice exports to ensure adequate domestic availability at reasonable prices.
+Wheat, corn, rice and other grains are considered economic substitutes and their relative prices affect one another to varying degrees.
+Given higher global grain prices, U.S. farmers may prefer to lock in prices and export additional volumes, reducing domestic grain supplies and resulting in further inflationary pressures on key production inputs.